 Be prepared for some fiery fun at this award-winning family entertainment center.
 Sporting an island theme, Mulligan’s Island is home to two 18-hole miniature golf courses that wind around a massive fire-spouting volcano.
 The courses feature views of a winding stream, waterfall, treehouse, shipwreck, tiki statues and plenty of tropical foliage.

 After a round of mini golf, take a swing at the batting cages and enjoy cold drinks and tasty frozen treats.
-Also housing a pitch and putt, driving range, toptracer range and par 3, Spargo golf and foot golf courses, Mulligan’s Island’s has something for golfers of every skill level.
+Also housing a pitch and putt, driving range and Spargo Golf store for custom clubs, Mulligan’s Island’s has something for golfers of every skill level.
 If you’re looking for your next tropical adventure, look no further than this recreational oasis.

 Making a name for itself as a dairy barn in 1908 and an ice cream parlor in 1939, Kimball Farm is known in Massachusetts for its wide array of outdoor family activities.
 Cascading waterfalls and natural greenery frame two 18-hole miniature golf courses tailored to adventurers of all ages, exploring the Forbidden Mine or tackling the Waterfall Run.